flutter/flutter/base/android/java/src/org/chromium/base/README_logging.md

     while the previous method can enable or disable debugging for a whole feature without changing any source file.

--   Annotate debug functions with the `@NoSideEffects` annotation.
+-   Annotate debug functions with the `@RemovableInRelease` annotation.

     That annotation tells Proguard to assume that a given function has no side effects, and is called only for its returned value.
 If this value is unused, the call will be removed.
 If the